Hamz2001/ft_transcendence/README.md

 - User authentication and authorization, including Two-Factor Authentication (2FA).
 - Dynamic front-end built with HTML, CSS, JavaScript, and Bootstrap.
 - Scalable microservices for modular functionality.
+- Configured Nginx as a reverse proxy for load balancing and routing.
+- Deployed services efficiently in a Dockerized environment.

 ## Technologies Used
 - **Frameworks**: Django, Django Channels